quillpad/quillpad/README.md

 4. Now you can translate the strings.xml file in your language value folder.

 ## Roadmap

 The major features that are currently planned for this app are listed below in a series of milestones.
 In additional to these major features, there will be bug fixes and other enhancements will be added as we go.

-### Milestone 1.5 (General cloud syncing)
+### Milestone 1.5 (General cloud syncing) ✓

-- Store the notes as markdown files in the device.
+- ✓ Store the notes as markdown files in the device.
-- If the folder chosen is under a cloud storage provider, Android will sync the markdown files with the respective cloud.
-For e.g. Google Drive, Dropbox and even Nextcloud.
+- ✓ If the folder chosen is under a cloud storage provider, Android will sync the markdown files with the respective cloud.
+For e.g. ~~Google Drive, Dropbox~~, pCloud and even Nextcloud.
 Syncing this way to the cloud does not deal with the Nextcloud API.
-- This will be the easiest way for users to sync the notes without having to self-host a NextCloud instance.
+- ✓ This will be the easiest way for users to sync the notes without having to self-host a NextCloud instance.
-- Update to the latest version of Android API and Dependency Libraries.
+- ✓ Update to the latest version of Android API and Dependency Libraries.

+This milestone has been completed.
+Users can now select file storage as a sync mechanism and sync their notes to a folder of their choice, which can be a local folder or a cloud folder in the files app.

 ### Milestone 1.6 (Jetpack Compose)
 ~~- Introduce Compose and Kotlin multiplatform.
 The main app views like the list of notes, edit view and the todo list view will be migrated to Compose.~~